S3-working-group/s3-practical-guide/src/bringing-in-s3/create-a-pull-system-for-organizational-change.md

 ## Create a Pull-System For Organizational Change

-Change things when there is value in doing so.
+**Create an environment that invites and enables members of the organization to drive change.**

-Create an environment that invites and enables members of the organization to drive change:
+Change things when there is value in doing so:

 * bring in patterns that solve current and important problems
   * don't break what's already working!